Top 10 Must Follow Data Trends in 2022

-In that case, it can make mission-critical data more discoverable and reusable across all environments of an organization.
+In that case, it can make mission-critical cloud data more discoverable and reusable across all environments of an organization.
 Hence, the primary value of data fabric design is ensuring uniform data management.
-Also, it helps in making it simple for users to access data in various scenarios.
+Also, it helps in making it simple for users to analyze data in various scenarios.

 DataOps was introduced to the Gartner Hype Cycle for Data Management in 2018.
 Collaboration, automation, testability, and curation of data processes can all benefit from DataOps, especially when putting these processes into production.

 Since then, there’s been a surge of interest, and DataOps suppliers have witnessed sky-high valuations.
 There will be an emerging trend in 2022 toward building an overarching practice called “AnalyticsOps.”
-It can make it easier to deliver composable analytics and manage the data fabric.
+It can make it easier to deliver composable analytics and manage the data fabric using a cloud storage.

 5. Data Democratization

 Data analytics is no longer seen as an afterthought or a supplementary activity.
 Businesses are already embracing data analytics as a crucial business engine.
 Thus helping in informed decision-making.
-Also, it is now an essential component at the outset of any new project.
+Also, it is now an essential component at the outset of any new project related to public cloud.

 Companies may want to make analytics available to all employees, not only business analysts.
 However, the additional workloads and concurrency required are a factor to consider.
 According to Gartner researchers, by 2025, 80% of data analytics activities focused on business results would be considered a critical business competency.